ideascube/catalog-i-o/README.md

 * `update_library.sh`: downloads library.xml and gerenates a flat view from it (`library.xml.flat`).
 * `upload_catalog.sh`: uploads the catalogs and browser-compliant versions as well.

+Other interesting resources:

+* The [git repository](https://github.com/ideascube/catalog-i-o) for these catalogs.
+* [Yohan has a catalog](http://catalog.yohanboniface.me/catalog.yml), too.
+Full of OSM maps.

 # DISCLAIMER

 Tried to automatize all of this.
 Was bitten by several exceptions.